ke-noel/shop-api/README.md

 ## Setup
 1. Download this repository.
-2. Generate your tables.
+2. Generate your tables.<br>
 `
 $ rails db:migrate
 `
 3. Populate your products table.
 It uses config/seeds.rb to generate the Product instances.
-It's currently set up as a bookstore and generates 100 book titles (using Faker), prices and inventory_counts.
+It's currently set up as a bookstore and generates 100 book titles (using Faker), prices and inventory_counts.<br>
 `
 $ rails db:seed
 `
-4. Start your server session.
+4. Start your server session.<br>
 `
 $ rails server
 `